Amendment of Section 25 of the Constitution

 What happened after the 2018 public hearings?

 The Joint CRC compiled a report and tabled it in the National Assembly (NA).
-This report listed the following key issues arising from public inputs:
+The report listed the following key issues arising from public inputs:

 - There is unequal and skewed ownership of land in the country.